 Kelly Huber (South Carolina)

 Kelly and her husband, Chad, have three wonderful children with a rare metabolic disorder, MCAD.
 Although, children and education have always been a huge part of Kelly’s life, it would take the birth of her second child before she would hear about newborn screening.
 Even though Kelly’s oldest son was screened, MCAD was not on the state’s panel at the time of his birth.
 When her daughter was born, Kelly agreed to have her daughter screened for additional genetic disorders.
 Kelly and Chad were soon notified that their daughter had a rare metabolic disorder found in the Expanded Newborn Screening.
 By the time her third child was born, she and her husband had the knowledge to test for MCAD.
 Thanks to newborn screening, all three of Kelly’s children are beautiful, active, and healthy.
 However, gaining education to keep them healthy has become the key to survival.
 Kelly spent her time on the Consumer Task Force creating a video about her family’s journey with newborn screening and MCAD.
+Watch her video below.

 Kay Kelly (Colorado)